Chairman since November 2010, Independent Non-executive Director since July 2008

 Independent Non-executive Director since July 2008

-Ms Chaplain is Chairman of Canstar Pty Ltd, a financial services research and ratings company and a Director of Seven Group Holdings Limited, Credible Labs Inc and The Australian Ballet.
-Her former board roles include being a member of the Board of Taxation and a Director of PanAust Limited and EFIC, Australia’s export credit agency, a Director of PanAust Limited and Chairman of Queensland Airports Limited.
+Ms Chaplain is Chairman of Canstar Pty Ltd, a financial services research and ratings company, and is also a Director of Seven Group Holdings Limited, Credible Labs Inc and The Australian Ballet.
+Her former Board roles include being a member of the Board of Taxation, a director of EFIC, Australia’s export credit agency, a Director of PanAust Limited and Chairman of Queensland Airports Limited.

-A Fellow of the Australian Institute of Company Directors, Ms Chaplain holds a Bachelor of Arts degree majoring in Economics and Mandarin in addition to a Masters of Business Administration (MBA) from the University of Melbourne.
+A Fellow of the Australian Institute of Company Directors, Ms Chaplain holds a Bachelor of Arts degree majoring in Economics and Mandarin from Griffith University in addition to a Masters of Business Administration (MBA).
 She holds an honorary doctorate from Griffith University for her service to banking and finance, and to the Gold Coast community.

 Ms Chaplain lives on the Gold Coast.